Hreeday-Kashyap3004/Security-System/README.md

 3) Open localhost/phpmyadmin in your browser and paste the contents of database.txt into the SQL section.
 4) Visit localhost/security_system/ in your browser to use the website.

+**NOTE:**
-NOTE: contents of database.txt are to be copied and pasted in the SQL section of a new database in localhost/phpmyadmin.
+Contents of database.txt are to be copied and pasted in the SQL section of a new database in localhost/phpmyadmin.
 This is for the database.